microsoft/vscode-docs/docs/remote/containers.md

 ## devcontainer.json  reference

-See [Setting up a folder to run in a container](#in-depth-setting-up-a-folder-to-run-in-a-container) for more information on configuring a dev container.
+See [Setting up a folder to run in a container](#in-depth-setting-up-a-folder-to-run-in-a-container) for more information on configuring a dev container or the [vscode-dev-containers repository](https://github.com/Microsoft/vscode-dev-containers/tree/master/containers) for a wide variety of base configurations.

 | Property | Type | Description |
 |----------|------|-------------|